Joel-Milla/Computer-Vision-OpenCV-DeepLearning/README.md

-This is the notes that I have for the computer vision course I'm taking about opencv.
+This is the notes that I have for the computer vision course I'm taking about opencv